lebonez/cluster-docs/docs/user_guides/getting-started.md

 </details>

-You can find instructions for setting up SSH keys for faster login [here](setup-ssh-keys.md) on our User Forum.
+You can find instructions for setting up SSH keys for faster login at [setup SSH keys](user_guides/setup-ssh-keys.md).

 If you are having difficulty using your SIUE e-ID and/or password, please contact help@siue.edu.